1950 British Grand Prix: Entries

 24 drivers were entered for the first race with them competing in 22 different cars.
 The numbers 7 and 13 were not assigned.
-The biggest absence was the Scuderia Ferrari who wouldn't compete in the opening race with Enzo Ferrari not sending any cars to Britain with the team debuting at the next round in Monaco.
-This meant that Alfa Romeo with four drivers for Farina, Fangio, Fagioli and British driver, Reg Parnell.
-Their main competition was the Maseratis, of Scuderia Ambrosiana and their drivers, David Hampshire and David Murray.
-Enrico Platé also entered two Maserati's with Prince Bira of Siam and Baron Toulo de Graffenried with the pair not being able to practice on Thursday.
-Felice Bonetto also entered in a Maserati but wouldn't arrive for the race.
+The biggest absence was the Scuderia Ferrari who would not compete in the opening race with Enzo Ferrari not sending any cars to Britain with the team debuting at the next round in Monaco, due to the small amount of appearance money the organisers were willing to pay him to participate.

+This meant that Alfa Romeo were favourites with their four drivers Farina, Fangio, Fagioli, and British driver, Reg Parnell, while their main competition came from the Maseratis of the Scuderia Ambrosiana and Enrico Platé teams.
+Felice Bonetto also entered a Maserati but would not arrive for the race.

 Talbot-Lago sent over two factory cars in the traditional French pale blue colour to be driven by Yves Giraud-Cabantous and Eugène Martin.
-Other private Talbots were entered by Louis Rosier, Philippe Etancelin and Belgian Johnny Claes, in a yellow car.
-The rest of the field was made up of local machinery, which included four E.R.A.s and two Altas, in British racing green.
+Other private Talbots were entered by Louis Rosier, Philippe Étancelin, and Belgian Johnny Claes in a car painted in Belgium's national yellow colour.
+The rest of the field was made up of local machinery, which included four ERAs and two Altas in British racing green.